-Everything you need to know about Verizon's Unlimited plan
+Verizon's Unlimited plans: Everything you need to know

 - Cruise ship rates are $2.99 per minute for voice calls and $0.50 per message sent / $0.05 per message received for texting.

 Verizon also has a program that gives you a prepaid card of up to $650 in value for a trade in if you switch from another network.
-The details are on the Switch to Verizon page of their website.
-They also have a referral program and a rewards program that can put money back in your pockets.
+The details are on the Switch to Verizon page of its website.
+It also has a referral program and a rewards program that can put money back in your pockets.

+If you're both a Verizon Wireless and Verizon Fios subscriber, you can use the Fios Mobile App to watch your shows from home without using your data.

 They also offer a wide range of their own services, including their own RCS messaging app, a personal cloud and an excellent account management app.
 You can find them (and more) on the App Store.